Parson to be first Missouri governor to speak at Midwest March for Life

 The Rally

 The rally begins at 9:30 a.m. outside St. Peter Church just across the street from Missouri’s Capitol.
-At 10, the march itself begins, followed by the rally in the Capitol Rotunda.
 There, Gov. Mike Parson will address the crowd.
 This marks the first time a sitting governor has attended the event.
 It comes just a few days after President Donald Trump became the first sitting president to address the national March for Life.
+At 10, the march itself begins, followed by the rally in the Capitol Rotunda.

 Parson, a member of First Baptist, Bolivar, has been consistently pro-life since entering the office in the June of 2018.
 He signed Missouri’s “heartbeat bill” last spring, which banned abortion at the detection of a heartbeat at eight weeks, required second custodial parent notification, required consent requirements for out-of-state abortion referrals and – most notably – banned abortion if and when Roe v.
 Wade is overturned.